ajeetchaulagain/nextjs-blog-starter-styled-components/README.md

 - To add a blog post, add the new markdown file in `/posts` directory

-  > [!NOTE]
-  > To create a blog post [remark](https://github.com/remarkjs/remark) and [remark-html](https://github.com/remarkjs/remark-html) is used to convert the markdown files into HTML string, which is then passed to page as the props.
-And for the metadata, [gray-matter](https://github.com/jonschlinkert/gray-matter) is used
+  > **Note**: To create a blog post [remark](https://github.com/remarkjs/remark) and [remark-html](https://github.com/remarkjs/remark-html) is used to convert the markdown files into HTML string, which is then passed to page as the props.
+And for the metadata, [gray-matter](https://github.com/jonschlinkert/gray-matter) is used.

 - For styling markdown post, base styles are setup in `styles/MarkdownStyles.tsx`.
 For styling other pages, a minimal set of re-usable components created in this project are used.